Ansh04122001/TaskManagement/README.md

 Reliable, scalable, and enterprise-ready

-Supported by ASP.NET Core Identity schema
+Fully supported by ASP.NET Core Identity schema

-(Other allowed databases: PostgreSQL, MySQL, Oracle – not used)
+(Other databases allowed: PostgreSQL, MySQL, Oracle – not used)

 2.2.3.3 Frontend Technologies

 ✔ Web-Based Technologies Used

 Razor Views (CSHTML)